Don't you just love reading about marketing metrics?

-Sure, you could read about the beauty of quality content or a case study of a business that 'solved' inbound marketing.
-I won't even deny these topics can provide you with valuable knowledge.
-But understanding the way you track your marketing tactics and results might be even more crucial in building a strategy that helps your business grow.
+Sure, you could read about the beauty of quality content or highly-targeted case studies (I won't even deny these topics can provide you with valuable knowledge), but understanding the way you track your marketing performance might be even more crucial in building a strategy that helps your business grow.

 Buckle up: this could get a bit technical.
 But by the end of the article, you just might have a better understanding of how to determine the success and impact of your marketing efforts.